 In broad terms, these compounds are thought to target some of the destructive enzymes that cause arthritic pain.
 Dr. Moses uses an injectable supplement, Adequan (polysulfated glycosaminoglycan), but remains cautious about all the unregulated products for oral administration, regardless of how much anecdotal success they claim.
 “Sometimes we are so desperate to help our best friends that we’re willing to believe anything will work.
 We’re the ones susceptible to the placebo effect, not our dogs,” she says.

-Non-steroidal anti-inf lammatory drugs (NSAIDs) are the mainstays of pain management, especially for canine arthritis.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are the mainstays of pain management.
 According to Dr. Moses, “Regardless of what you read on the Internet, NSAIDs such as Rimadyl, Metacam and Deramaxx remain the best class of drugs.
 We know the risks, we know how to monitor our patients and we know how to minimize side effects.”

-Both Dr. Moses and I strive to use the smallest effective dose to restore function.
+Both Dr. Moses and I strive to use the smallest effective dose to restore function and provide pain relief for the dog.
 As she notes, “Clearly, in older dogs, use of NSAIDs depends on kidney and liver function, but [all things being equal] I often use them in conjunction with other drugs.”

 Amitriptyline, amantadine and gabapentin may also enhance pain relief in combination with other analgesics.
 Every dog’s pain is individual and needs to be addressed as such.